Security measures

 These are exciting times at Sprend.
 We're not just building a product; we're shaping the future of file transfer and building a team that will lead the way.

-• For Developers: We're a Product-Led Growth (PLG) company, which means much of our marketing and growth is driven by the software itself.
+For Developers: We're a Product-Led Growth (PLG) company, which means much of our marketing and growth is driven by the software itself.
 We deeply value our free users; they're truly our marketing army, spreading the word through their positive experiences.
 We're building a world-class, distributed developer team focused on Europe, individuals passionate about innovation, user experience, and robust engineering.
 If you're looking to make a direct impact on product development and customer experience, we invite you to explore joining our team.
-You can find more about our collaborative team culture, exciting tech stack, and straightforward recruitment process in our dedicated articles.
+You can find more about our collaborative team culture and our tech stack.

 The future of file transfer is here, and it's brought to you by Sprend.
 We're excited about what's to come and look forward to building this future with you.